When will the WSLCB open the application window for new cannabis retail or producer licenses?

 Yes, shelving/scaffolding to add layers of live product (sometimes called a vertical grow) will add plant canopy and increase square footage equal to that of the shelving/scaffolding.
 Under WAC 314-55-010 (23), Plant Canopy is defined as the square footage dedicated to live plant production, such has maintaining mother plants, propagating plants from seed to plant tissue, clones, vegetative or flowering area.
 Plant canopy does not include areas such as space used for the storage of fertilizers, pesticides, or other products, quarantine, office space, etc.

-Previously I was operating at 70 percent of the Marijuana Business’s total production potential, since the 30 percent plant canopy restriction has been removed can I now increase to the maximum production amount for my licensed tier?
+Previously I was operating at 70 percent of the cannabis Business’s total production potential, since the 30 percent plant canopy restriction has been removed can I now increase to the maximum production amount for my licensed tier?

-Yes, the previous 30 percent plant canopy restriction has been rescinded and marijuana businesses can now increase to produce the full amount for their licensed tier levels.
+Yes, the previous 30 percent plant canopy restriction has been rescinded and cannabis businesses can now increase to produce the full amount for their licensed tier levels.
 If you need to make any structural or security system changes to the business, you must submit a ‘Change in Floor Plan’ application, which is available on our website.
 If you are a licensed producer and would like to expand your plant canopy to the allotted maximum for your tier at your licensed location, and it will not require any structural or security system changes, then please follow the instructions posted on our website.

 Licensee(s) cannot make changes until the assigned Licensing Specialist reviews the application, receives any additional required documents and gives approval.